-An applicant can be considered coming from a safe country of origin only if he or she is a citizen of that country or a stateless person who previously habitually resided in that country and he or she has not invoked serious grounds to believe that the country is not safe due to his or her particular situation.
+An applicant can be considered coming from a safe country of origin only if they are citizens of that country or a stateless person who previously habitually resided in that country and they have not invoked serious grounds to believe that the country is not safe due to their particular situation.

 The Questura shall inform the applicant that if he or she comes from a designated country of safe origin, his or her application may be rejected.

 An application made by an applicant coming from a safe country of origin is channelled into an Accelerated Procedure, whereby the Territorial Commission takes a decision within 9 days.